csaid/csaid.github.io/_posts/2019-05-18-variance_after_scaling_and_summing.md

 layout: post
 title: Variance after scaling and summing&#58; One of the most useful facts from statistics
 description:
-image:
+image: /assets/2019_variance/inverse_variance/main_fig.png
 ---

-What do $ R^2 $, laboratory error analysis, ensemble learning, meta-analysis, and financial portfolio risk have in common?
+What do $ R^2 $, laboratory error analysis, ensemble learning, meta-analysis, and financial portfolio risk all have in common?
 The answer is that they all depend on a fundamental principle of statistics that is not as widely known as it should be.
 Once this principle is understood, a lot of stuff starts to make more sense.

 Here's a sneak peek at what the principle is.